Leon Woizikovsky

-Leon Woizikovsky, originally Léon Wójcikowski (20 February 1899, Warsaw - 23 February 1975, Warsaw) was a Polish dancer and ballet master, and later choreographer and teacher.
+Leon Woizikovsky, originally Léon Wójcikowski (20 February 1899, Warsaw – 23 February 1975, Warsaw) was a Polish dancer and ballet master, and later choreographer and teacher.
 He first came to prominence as a member of the Ballets Russes.
 Later he worked with various ballet companies, e.g., Pavlova, de Basil, de Valois, Ballet Polonaise, Massine, the London Festival, the Royal Flemish.

 Career in ballet

 Born in Warsaw, Woizikovsky trained in dance at its Grand Theatre, and with Enrico Cecchetti.
 He became known as a character dancer.
 His youthful career flourished with Ballets Russes.
-He and dance partner Lydia Sokolova were eventually married.
+He and his dance partner, Lydia Sokolova, were eventually married.
 The very popular and innovative company performed cutting-edge choreographies by Fokine, Nijinsky, Massine, Nijinska, and Balanchine.
 Unfortunately, Diaghilev died in 1929 and his company folded.
 Thereafter, Woizikovsky's dance work often involved the repertoire of Ballets Russes.
 For various companies he also served as ballet master, and wrote choreography.